holoviz/panel/doc/tutorials/outline.md

 ## Advanced

-For advanced users who are ready to pioneer and push the boundaries of what can be achieved with Panel.
+These guides are for you that is ready to pioneer and push the boundaries of what can be achieved with Panel.

 You will learn how to extend Panel to support your domain or specialized use cases.